mr-wolfdog/hat/README.md

 $ sudo pip install texttable --upgrade

 You should now be able to run HAT as root and use the VirusTotal scanning capability run by Sample Scanner and vt.py.

+# Script Security Checks
+Currently, the scripts are being run through the Shell Check tool located at https://www.shellcheck.net/ to find possible flaws.
+As more tools are found or suggested, the scripts can be further checked.